MetaDevZone/logstack/docs/NODEJS_IMPLEMENTATION_SUMMARY.md

 ## 📋 Quick Summary

-You now have complete Node.js implementation examples for the cron-log-service with **custom collection names** and **organized output directories**.
+You now have complete Node.js implementation examples for the logstack with **custom collection names** and **organized output directories**.

 ## 🎯 Ready-to-Use Examples